jedisct1/libsodium/README.markdown

 - The Ed25519 digital signature algorithm uses SHA-512 for both key derivation and computing message digests,
-- APIs are provided to SHA-512 and SHA-512/256, but are replaceable by the Blake2 hash function, which is also available in the Sodium library.
+- APIs are provided to SHA-512 and SHA-512/256, but are replaceable by the Blake2 hash function, which the Sodium library also provides.

 The design choices, particularly in regard to the Curve25519 Diffie-Hellman function, ephasize security (whereas NIST curves